-In a country with no less than seven recognized religions, there are literally thousands of temples to explore whilst visiting India.
+In a country with no less than seven recognised religions, there are thousands of temples to explore while visiting India.
 Located in the central state of Madhya Pradesh, these temples are now a UNESCO World Heritage Site and were built between the 9th and 10th centuries by the Chandela dynasty which dominated Central India at that time.

 Their remote location saved them from the ravages of Islamic raiders, but also led to their abandonment after the Chandela’s decline in the 13th century.
 The temples were rediscovered in 1838 by the British, after being hidden in the thick forest for hundreds of years.
 The British found their eroticism shocking, with one officer stating “all the sculptures are highly indecent, and most of them disgustingly obscene”.

 According to local legend, there were originally 85 temples.
 The remaining 25 are placed in three groups; Western, Eastern and Southern.
-The Western Group boasts the most important temples, with the Eastern containing a number of exquisitely carved Jain temples.
+The Western Group boasts the most famous temples, with the Eastern containing some exquisitely carved Jain temples.
 The last phase of temple building in Khajuraho is seen in the Southern Group, which features only two temples.

 Where to Stay in Khajuraho

-The 5* Lalit Temple View is located just half a kilometre from the Western Group of temples, and so it affords magnificent views from the gardens, swimming pool and several rooms.
-The Lalit is a modern and luxurious hotel, spacious and light, with stylish rooms.
-The hotel has a tranquil atmosphere, complemented by a nice swimming pool and spa.
-The Lalit Temple View is the most luxurious choice in Khajuraho and would ensure an enjoyable stay.
+The 5* Lalit Temple View is located just half a kilometre from the Western Group of temples.
+It affords magnificent views from the gardens, swimming pool and several rooms.
+The Lalit is a modern and luxurious hotel, spacious and light, with stylish rooms and a tranquil atmosphere.
+There are a lovely swimming pool and spa.
+The Lalit Temple View is the most luxurious choice in Khajuraho and will ensure an enjoyable stay.